osohq/oso/new-docs/content/any/reference/glossary.md

 ## Summary

-* In oso, authorization begins with a **query**, which is evaluated against a **policy** written in the **Polar** language.
+* In Oso, authorization begins with a **query**, which is evaluated against a **policy** written in the **Polar** language.

 * Policies are made up of **rules**, and `allow` rules are used to grant access from the `oso.is_allowed()` method.

-For more detailed examples of oso in action, check out our authorization model guides.
+For more detailed examples of Oso in action, check out our authorization model guides.